Ingest: Language Models, Like Humans, Show Content Effects on Reasoning Tasks

 -

-Two hypotheses for content effect origins: (a) direct imitation of human error patterns from training data, or (b) convergent evolution from shared statistical structure of experience.
+Two hypotheses for content effect origins: (a) Direct imitation of human error patterns from training data, or (b) convergent evolution from shared statistical structure of experience.
 These map onto different predictions about whether novel structured formats (not in training data) can escape content bias. [deep-dive]

 Recommended Next Action